East Anglian Pest Control

 The Grey Squirrel is a surprisingly large animal, its head and body being around 25cm in length with a tail almost as long again and weighs in at around half a kilogram.
 Active during the day – and most especially around dawn and dusk – they forage for a wide range of food, including fruits and fungi in addition to their traditional diet of nuts and they will also take eggs or young birds.
 They breed twice a year – in early spring and then again in the summer – producing three or four young, though exceptionally up to nine may be born.
 These youngsters will themselves be able to breed at a year old.

 Professional ferreting is an excellent, and environmentally responsible wildlife management method, most commonly used in jobs requiring rabbit population control.
 It is most effective during winter, when undergrowth is at its lowest, allowing for easier access to rabbit warrens.
-Ferreting ensures the swift and effective removal of rabbits from properties such as paddocks, golf courses, woodland areas, business parks, and agricultural land, whilst avoiding non-target species, such as polecats and slowworms.
+Ferreting ensures the swift and effective removal of rabbits from properties such as paddocks, golf courses, woodland areas, business parks, and agricultural land, whilst avoiding non-target species.

 Professional ferreting involves releasing specially trained ferrets into rabbit warrens, in order to flush the rabbits (or target species) out.
 Once the target species has been chased to the surface, they will be caught in strategically placed purse nets, then herded towards trained dogs, or shot by a qualified technician nearby.